xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 ## Books
 The material for this course will be adapted from a wide range of sources.
 While there is no single textbook that will be used in this course, the students might find the following books to be useful.
 - Ian Goodfellow, Yoshua Bengio, and Aaron Courville, "Deep learning", MIT Press, 2016.
 - Charu C. Aggarwal, "Neural Networks and Deep Learning: A Textbook", Springer, September 2018.
 - Simon O. Haykin, "Neural Networks and Learning Machines", Pearson Education, 3rd Edition, 2008.

+## Grading
+TBD

+## Lecture Schedule
+TBD

+## Accommodations Statement
+Students are encouraged to discuss with the instructor about any special needs or special accommodations as soon as they become aware of such needs.
+Those seeking accommodations based on disabilities should obtain a Faculty Letter from the Services for Students with Disabilities office (540-231-0858) located in Lavery Hall, Suite 310 (http://www.ssd.vt.edu).

+## Honor Code Statement
+All students must adhere to the Honor Code Policies of Virginia Tech.
+The Honor Code will be strictly enforced in this course.
+All assignments shall be considered graded work, unless otherwise noted.
+All aspects of your coursework are covered by the honor system.
+Any suspected violations of the Honor Code will be promptly reported to the honor system.
+Honesty in your academic work will develop into professional integrity.
+The faculty and students of Virginia Tech will not tolerate any form of academic dishonesty.
+See http://www.honorsystem.vt.edu/?q=node/33